lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 increase in stake and 15% decrease in stake.
 Both values are configurable by the governance in case of extremely unusual circumstances.

-⚠️ Note that the change is evaluated after the quorum of oracles reports is reached, and not on the individual report.
+:warning: Note that the change is evaluated after the quorum of oracles reports is reached, and not on the individual report.

 For this, we have added the following accessors and mutators: